-You only pay Capital Gains tax on the actual profit made and not the whole amount that you sold it for.
+Even so, you would only pay Capital Gains tax on the actual profit made and not the whole amount that you sold it for.

-Example: 1 - You buy a rare coin collection for £3,000 and later sell it for a total price of £9,000.
-Therefore you realized a profit (gain) of £6,000 (£9,000 - £3,000).
+Example 1: You buy a rare coin collection for £3,000 and later sell it for a total price of £9,000.
+Thus, you realized a profit (gain) of £6,000 (£9,000 - £3,000).

-Example: 2 - When you bought a pair of vases they cost you £15,000 and when you eventually sold them you received £35,000.
+Example 2: When you bought a pair of vases they cost you £15,000 and when you sold them you received £35,000.
 That means your profit (gain) is £20,000 (£35,000 minus £15,000).

-CGT disposal of an asset can include;
+CGT disposal of an asset can include:

 You do not have to pay Capital Gains Tax if the amount of all your profits and other taxable income is below your Capital Gains Tax Annual Exempt Allowance.

-Gains realized from some assets are not liable for Capital Gains Tax including;
+Gains realized from some assets are not liable for Capital Gains Tax including:

 Overseas assets may be liable for Capital Gains Tax.
 UK residents who have their permanent home 'domiciled' overseas may not have to pay UK based tax on a foreign income.
-Special rules apply if you claim the 'remittance basis'.
+Special CGT rules apply if you claim the 'remittance basis'.